On this page

 - Formally recognizing pharmacists in medication therapy management who fulfill the requirements for certification and maintenance.

 Pharmacists in medication therapy management must meet the eligibility requirements and pass the BCMTMS™ exam to become board certified.
 Board certification in medication therapy management is valid from the year of successful examination and must maintain certification.
-Certified professionals who do not maintain their certification will lose their BCMTMS™ designation as of December 31st of the last year of the certification period.
-Use of the BSMTMS designation is prohibited until they have reapplied and successfully passed the BCMTMS™ exam.
+Board certified pharmacists who do not maintain their certification will lose their BCMTMS™ designation as of December 31st of the last year of the certification period.
+Use of the BCMTMS designation is prohibited until they have reapplied and successfully passed the BCMTMS™ exam.

 Eligibility Requirements for Initial Certification

 In order to qualify to sit for your initial certification, you must apply to take the initial certification examination.
 In order to be eligible to take the initial certification exam, you must meet ALL of the following requirements:

 A. The candidate must hold a pharmacy degree from a school of pharmacy accredited by the Accreditation Council for Pharmacy Education (ACPE) or the Canadian Council For Accreditation of Pharmacy Programs.
 Foreign Graduate Pharmacists (FGP) must hold an equivalent degree to the requirements of a U.S. pharmacy degree by submitting proof of U.S. pharmacy licensing or a report from Educational Credential Evaluators (ECE).

 B. The candidate must hold a valid, unexpired, and unrestricted license to practice in at least one state, commonwealth, territory, possession of the United States or province of Canada.
 If the pharmacist is licensed outside of the United States the license must be valid, unexpired and unrestricted to meet this requirement.

 C. The candidate must complete two (2) years of practice experience, post-licensure, with experience in medication therapy in retail pharmacy, community pharmacy, or ambulatory care pharmacy.
 Please note practice experience in inpatient hospital pharmacy, long-term care pharmacy, infusion pharmacy, nuclear pharmacy, or any other pharmacy specialty that does not involve direct patient care will not be eligible.

 Experience can be waived if the applicant successfully completes an NBMTM-approved training program in medication therapy management.
 Approved training programs are:

 - APhA’s Delivering Medication Therapy Management Services Certificate Training Program.